Watercress Line: Signalling and safety systems

+Heritage Lottery Fund awards

+Heritage Lottery Fund (HLF) awards enabled the Old Goods Shed at Alresford to be restored and opened in 2000; and for the wheel drop shed at Ropley to be built in 2005.

 2008 lottery grant

-Upon bidding, in October 2008 the Mid Hants Railway received £550,000 from the Heritage Lottery Fund (HLF) for improvement projects.
+Upon bidding, in October 2008 the Mid Hants Railway received £550,000 from the HLF for improvement projects.

 A new two-track carriage and wagon workshop has been built at Ropley, capable of holding four carriages under cover.
 The workshop is intended to meet the particular needs for the restoration of wooden vehicles with woodworking machinery, a retained carpenter and apprentice/trainee carpenters.

 Extensions to the locomotive workshop are a small machine shop, stores area and a set of volunteers' refreshment and changing facilities.
 Viewing platforms for visitors take in the locomotive and carriage workshops and the boiler workshop.
 Materials and displays for interpretation and overview are provided to educate visitors in the work and trades used to maintain and improve a largely manually-maintained, bespoke set of rolling stock.

 A historic signal box assisted by a grant from the Railway Heritage Trust is installed at Medstead.
 It provides a hands-on signalling experience for visitors together with space for an exhibition of Strowger telephone equipment.

 The cost of this round of projects exceeded £1m, assisted by funds within the railway and by additional volunteer labour.

-The railway was successful in gaining two previous HLF awards: the Old Goods Shed at Alresford was restored and opened in 2000; the wheel drop shed at Ropley was built in 2005.